irving-statek/open-pnp-wiki/Fiducials.md

 ## Creating a Fiducial Package

-You only need to perform this process once per type of fiducial you use.
+For some E-CADs, OpenPnP can import the fiducial shape (footprint) automatically with the placements.
+Otherwise, you need to create them manually.
+You only need to perform this process once per package (type of fiducial).

 1. Create or select an existing Package from the Packages tab.
 2. On the right of the window you should see a Footprint tab.
 Select this and you will see the Footprint editor.